-How to Access an IP Camera over a Point to Point Network
+How to Access Solar IP Cameras over a Point to Point Radio Network

-In the wireless surveillance world, local Point to Point Networks are one of the most popular methods of transmitting video feed.
-Point to Point Networks have clear advantages in being cost-effective, simple to set up, and low maintenance.
+In the wireless surveillance world, local Point to Point Radio Networks are one of the most popular methods of transmitting video feed for a network surveillance system.

 If Line of Sight is not achievable between the Transmitting Radio and the Access Point, additional radios can be placed to create a Wireless Bridge (also known as a “Backhaul”).
 To create a Wireless Bridge you will need two additional radios, one configured as the receiver and the other as the transmitter.

 The radio that is configured as the receiver or Access Point, is set to communicate with the transmitting radio located at the surveillance sight.
 The second radio is set as the transmitter, and is set to communicate with the Access Point located at the recording site.
 The two radios that make up the bridge communicate with one another through an Ethernet Cable and bridge the gap between the surveillance site and the recording site.

 What are Mesh Networks?